 When my friend Liz and I set off on the very first #PrairiePeople, #PrairiePlaces road trip, we didn’t have a clue what to expect from North Dakota’s #1 tourist destination.

 Would it be super touristy?
 Would we need to wear cowboy boots to fit in?
-(We’ve tried.
-It’s not pretty.)
-Would there even be enough to do to actually fill a weekend?
-(In case you were wondering, the answers turned out to be: kind of — but in a good way, no and and a resounding yes, respectively.)
+(We’ve tried, without much success.)
+Would there even be enough to do?
+Could we actually fill up a weekend in such a small town?
+(In case you were wondering, the answers turned out to be, “kind of — but in a good way,” “no” and a resounding “yes.”)